Factbox: Key figures in South African President Ramaphosa's first cabinet

 Trade unionist Mantashe, 62, is currently the national chairperson of the ANC and former secretary-general of the party -- a position he held for 10 years.

-The shrewd party strategist was the first trade unionist appointed to the board of directors of a company listed on Johannesburg's stock exchange.
+The shrewd party strategist and Zuma foe was the first trade unionist appointed to the board of directors of a company listed on Johannesburg's stock exchange.

 JEFF RADEBE - ENERGY MINISTER